Welcome to MCAD!

 Snacks, Lunch, and Food Service

-Students in classes that overlap the lunch period will have a 30-minute lunch break.
+Students in classes that overlap the lunch period will have an unsupervised 30-minute lunch break.
 Each student will bring his/her lunch.
 We recommend insulated lunch bags.
 The MCAD cafeteria is closed during the summer.
 Vending machines are available in both campus buildings.

 Attendance will be taken at the beginning of each class.
 If your teen will need to miss a day or will need to leave early from class, please contact Continuing Education at 612.874.3765 or firstname.lastname@example.org.